-This taxi app may not only prove helpful for the transport companies like Ola or Uber but for other businesses too, for example:
+This taxi app may not only prove helpful for transport companies like Ola or Uber but for other businesses too.
+For example:

-- The company can use a taxi app for their internal services like tracking the goods from warehouse to the store.
-That way the application can be useful for keeping track of the driver en route.
-Contact details and tracking can be automated.
+- The company can use a taxi app for its internal services like tracking the goods from the warehouse to the store.
+That way, the application can be useful tracking the driver in route.
+Contact details and tracking can also be automated.

-- Healthcare industry is the one which needs to sync the riders and drivers to the large extent.
+- The healthcare industry is that which needs to sync riders and drivers to the large extent.

-- Hospitality industry can thrive with automation advances of a taxi app.
-The customers are better served with the digital services in this digital world.
+- The hospitality industry can thrive with the automation advances of taxi apps.
+The customers are better served by digital services in this digital world.

 Have a plan to develop an Ola-like service?
-If you do, you are in the right place.
+If so, you are in the right place.
 We at VironIT, a software development company, are here to help you launch superior quality iPhone and Android apps that will take your business to the next level.